CHSS Advice Line

 The main symptoms are coughing up mucus (sputum or phlegm) and repeated chest infections.
 Other symptoms include:

 Your symptoms may vary from day to day and will depend on the severity of your disease.
-It is likely that you will have good periods when you feel well, and periods when your condition deteriorates and your symptoms increase.
-This is known as an exacerbation.
+It is likely that you will have periods when you feel well, and periods when your condition deteriorates and your symptoms increase.
+This increase in symptoms is known as an exacerbation.

 Sometimes you may notice your symptoms getting worse over a couple of days.
 This is often referred to as a flare-up or an exacerbation and is usually due to a chest infection.
 It is important that a chest infection is treated as quickly as possible to prevent further damage to your airways.